anshukumar21/CS771-Autumn23-IITK-PiyushRai/README.md

-CS771-IITK-PiyushRai
+**CS771-IITK-PiyushRai**
-Assignments (with solutions) for an introductory course in machine learning by Prof Piyush Rai.
+Assignment (with solutions) for an introductory course in machine learning by Prof Piyush Rai.